Main Navigation - Mobile

 B. School officials may inspect the personal possessions of a student and/or a student's person based on a reasonable suspicion that the search will uncover a violation of law or school rules.
 A search of personal possessions of a student and/or a student's person will be reasonable in its scope and intrusiveness.

-C. School officials may conduct routine patrols of student parking lots and other school district locations and routine inspections of the exteriors of the motor vehicles of students.
+C. School officials may conduct routine patrols of student parking lots and other District locations and routine inspections of the exteriors of the motor vehicles of students.
 Such patrols and inspections may be conducted without notice, without consent, and without a search warrant.

 D. The interiors of motor vehicles of students in school district locations, including glove or trunk compartments, may be searched when school officials have a reasonable suspicion that the search will uncover a violation of law and/or school policy or rule.
 The search will be reasonable in its scope and intrusiveness.
 Such searches may be conducted without notice, without consent, and without a search warrant.
 A student will be subject to withdrawal of parking privileges and to discipline if the student refuses to open a locked motor vehicle under the student’s control or its compartments upon the request of a school official.

-E. As soon as practicable after a search of personal possessions the school officials must provide notice of the search to students and parents/guardians whose possessions were searched unless disclosure would impede an ongoing investigation by police or school officials.
+F. As soon as practicable after a search of personal possessions the school officials must provide notice of the search to students whose possessions were searched, as well as their parent/guardians, unless disclosure would impede an ongoing investigation by police or school officials.

-F. Whenever feasible, a search of a person shall be conducted in private by a school official.
-A second school employee or school resource officer shall be present as an observer during the search of a person.
-A school official conducting searches will have a second official present as an observer.
+G. Whenever feasible, a searches of student possessions and a student’s person shall be conducted in private by a school official.
+A school official conducting searches of a person will have a second official present as an observer.

 The building principal or designee will notify parents/guardians as soon as practical when a search has occurred and contraband is found.